U.S. Stock-Index Futures and Global Equities Rise After Fed Move

 The global death toll from the novel coronavirus surpassed 16,000, with more than 367,000 confirmed cases.
 Cases in the U.S. alone grew 10-fold to cross 41,000 from a week earlier, as more state governors ordered residents to stay home.
 Meanwhile, the U.K. joined other European countries in lockdown under a raft of restrictions from the government.

+The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, eased 0.7% Tuesday to 96.32.
+On Monday, the index hit its highest closing level since 2002.
+The gauge was created in 2012 but back-calculated to 2001.

-The 10-year U.S. Treasury note, which is seen as a haven, was little changed.
-The yield on the note, which moves in the opposite direction of its price, rose about 0.032 percentage point to 0.799%, according to Tradeweb.
+The 10-year U.S. Treasury note, which is seen as a haven, declined in price.
+The yield on the note, which moves in the opposite direction of its price, rose about 0.038 percentage point to 0.805%, according to Tradeweb.

 Write to Joanne Chiu at joanne.chiu@wsj.com